 The City Ethics Model Lobbying Code covers this kind of lobbying more simply, in the last phrase of the first sentence of its definition of "lobbying activities" (§301): "... any matter before or which may foreseeably come before any level of government."
+This includes not only state and federal matters, but also matters that come before independent local and regional agencies, which can be extremely important, especially those that deal with transportation, economic development, and water.

 Beyond the inclusion of indirect lobbying in the definition of lobbying activities, an important question is whether indirect lobbying is enough, without any direct lobbying, to require an individual or entity to register as a "lobbyist."
-I think it is enough, because indirect lobbying is no longer a secondary form of lobbying, but rather an essential lobbying activity, and when left out of a lobbying oversight program, it is a way for individuals to hide their activities from the public.
+I think it is enough, because indirect lobbying is no longer a secondary form of lobbying, but rather an essential lobbying activity.
+When left out of a lobbying oversight program, it is a way for individuals to hide their activities from the public.
 Individuals clever and connected enough to wield influence without the need for direct communication should not be allowed to hide their activities.

-But it would be reasonable, with respect to indirect lobbying, to have a higher expenditure amount below which registration is not necessary.
+However, it would be reasonable, with respect to indirect lobbying, to have a higher expenditure amount below which registration is not necessary.
 This would take the burden off individuals and organizations involved in putting together small local coalitions and mailings.
 Another alternative would to limit required disclosure of indirect lobbying to situations where a specific government action or matter, rather than a general issue, is involved.
 This way, campaigns for economic equality would be excepted from disclosure, but not campaigns for a minimum wage law; campaigns for or against gun control would be excepted, but not when a particular gun law was under discussion.
 But the dividing line can be difficult.
 Would, for example, a campaign to institute a government ethics program, when none was being discussed by the government, be considered specific (proposed ethics reforms) or general (the issue of government ethics)?